inklabs/kommerce-core/README.md

 * <a name="entity"></a>Entity
     - These are plain old PHP objects.
 You will not find any ORM code or external dependencies here.
 This is where the relationships between objects are constructed.
-An Entitiy contains business logic and behavior with high cohesion to its own properties.
+An Entity contains business logic and behavior with high cohesion to its own properties.
 Business logic related to the data of a single instance of an Entity belongs here.

       ```php